What Should You Do When Something Breaks?

 You've taken a bleach-soaked toothbrush to the mildewed grout and applied new caulk where tile meets tub.
 Yet in no time, the mold is back, black, and gross all over.
 This could be the sign of a more serious problem lurking under the surface.
 Over time, water can get into voids between tiles and turn wallboard to mush, says Bart Bettiga, executive director of the National Tile Contractors Association.
 It can also cause tiles to buckle.
 The only remedy is to remove the tiles and replace rotten wallboard with a waterproof material, such as fiber cement ("green board" is no longer recommended in wet areas).
 Be warned: Mold can be toxic and make you sick.
 Find out what's growing and do demo with caution, says Bettiga.
 It's also easy to break tiles when you pull them out, so plan to put in new ones or have matching replacements on hand.

 Corroded or leaky gutters and downspouts can cause water to pool around your foundation and seep into the house.
 If it's just a matter of fixing a loose joint in an aluminum gutter, for instance, you can avert disaster yourself.
-Just wash the damaged area with denatured alcohol and apply a sealant, such as Geocel's Instant Gutter Seal ($3.50 at hardware stores), says Tony Cobb, founder of the National Rain Gutter Contractors Association.
+Just wash the damaged area with denatured alcohol and apply a sealant, such as Geocel's Instant Gutter Seal ($8 or less at hardware stores), says Tony Cobb, founder of the National Rain Gutter Contractors Association.
 If you have steel gutters that are riddled with rust holes, you're better off replacing them.
-Contractors typically charge a minimum of $150 to $300 for minor repairs, while $750 gets you all-new gutters, installed on an average-size home at $4 to $5 per lineal foot.
+Contractors typically charge a minimum of $150 to $500 for minor repairs, while installing new gutters can range from $573-$1,429.
 The job will last 20 to 25 years, says Cobb.
 If you have copper gutters, always try repairs first.
 The soaring cost of the metal can make them prohibitively expensive to replace.
 Plus, their distinctive look and 70-year life span make them worth preserving.